-Often used single layer name in Germany, which refers to the occurrence of the badger in vineyards, which digs his caves here with appropriate soil such as loess or clay.
+Commonly used single-layer name in Germany, which refers to the occurrence of the roof in vineyards, which digs its caves here with appropriate soil such as loess or clay.

-The southwest to west oriented vineyard with 20 to 45% slope covers 12 hectares of vineyards.
-The soil consists of clay and clay weathering over Keuper and Muschelkalk.
-Here, the varieties Pinot Blanc ( Pinot Noir ), Pinot Gris ( Pinot Gris ) Müller-Thurgau, Pinot Noir ( Pinot Noir ) Zweigelt and Blue Portuguese cultivated.
-Shares in the situation have for example the wineries Gussek and tooth.
+The southwest to west oriented vineyard with 20 to 45% slope includes 12 hectares of vineyards.
+The soil consists of loam and clay weathering over Keuper and shell limestone.
+The varieties Pinot Blanc ( Pinot Noir ), Pinot Gris ( Pinot gris ) Müller-Thurgau, Pinot Noir ( Pinot Noir ) Zweigelt and Blue Portuguese cultured.
+The vineyards, for example, have a share in the situation Gussek and tooth.

-The southwest-facing vineyards 130 to 150 meters above sea level cover 87 hectares of vineyards on red shale and quartzite soils.
+The southwest-facing vineyards at 130 to 150 meters above sea level cover 87 hectares of vineyards on red slate and quartzite soils.
 Here is mainly the variety Riesling grown.
-Shares in the situation have for example the wineries Allendorf.
+The vineyards, for example, have a share in the situation Allendorf.
 Chat Sauvage and Hamm Karl-Heinz.

-Other individual layers with the name Dachsberg exist in the municipalities and growing areas Brackenheim-Haberschlacht ( Wuerttemberg ) and Schierstein ( Rheingau ).
-In addition, there are the individual layers badger in Oberschwarzach ( Franconia ) and Dachsbuckel in Heidelberg ( to bathe ).
+There are further individual layers with the name Dachsberg in the municipalities or growing areas Brackenheim-Haberschlacht ( Wuerttemberg ) and Schierstein ( Rheingau ).
+There are also the individual layers of badger in Oberschwarzach ( Franconia ) and Dachsbuckel in Heidelberg ( to bathe ).